marcelrm11/opp-network-events/README.md

 ```

 by default, it will start at http://127.0.0.1:8000/ (localhost port 8000)
-this is used by the frontend to make api calls to the database
+this is used by the frontend to make api calls to the database.

 - run the project from the frontend directory in development mode: